Animated, waving, US Flag

 Don't believe me?
 Well, there are some actual O'scope images, below!
 What is it???
 It is the x-tal transducer "beeper" from a digital wristwatch!
 Yes, indeed, it DOES oscillate, as long as you can isolate a portion of the x-tal to give you feedback to the base.
 A dremel tool with an engraving tip will work, as will very careful use of a soldering iron.
 You simply need to etch a straight line across about 1/4'th of the circular area of metal plating, so you end up with two electrically isolated sections.
 The 25% section feeds the base, the 75% section feeds the collector.
 The watch back, itself, is gnd.

 If you fed the DC into the 1K resistor (instead of connecting to an antenna) the x-tal would oscillate anywhere between about 5-15Khz.
 (I later measured the frequency, it was close to 8Khz.)
 Yes, it is quite shrill!
 By using a small choke (about 50uh) to feed the collector, it wants to oscillate at RF.
-This particular x-tal runs at about 548 Khz, low on the AM B'cast band.
-A standard AM radio picks up the signal loud and clear up to several feet away.
+This particular x-tal ran at about 548 Khz, low on the AM B'cast band.
+A standard AM radio picked up the signal loud and clear up to several feet away.
 AMAZING... and I could hardly believe it myself!
-This is why I am documenting this insanity here on the WWW!
-Nobody would believe it if it wasn't absolutely true! :) (You can't make this stuff up - truth is stranger than fiction!
+This is why I am documenting this insanity here on the Web!
+(You can't make this stuff up - truth is stranger than fiction!
 Here's living proof!)

 This is, without a doubt ***INSANE*** BTN!!!
 Who would have EVER even CONCEIVED of such a thing?
 Well, that is part of the fun of BTN!
 Doing something totally off-the-wall like THIS!
 Using something in ways the engineers NEVER intended or even imagined.
 Ya just gotta LOVE it!!

-I've done a little more tinkering.
-By changing the coil and putting a variable capacitor across it, I am now able to tune this thing through a number of distinct resonances.
-It is very stable at each one, and can be adjusted a few hundred Hz each way from each center.
-Since it was rather late, I haven't had time to fully document things.
+I did little more tinkering: By changing the coil and putting a variable capacitor across it, I was able to tune this thing through a number of distinct resonances.
+It was very stable at each one, and could be adjusted a few hundred Hz each way from each center.
+I didn't have time to fully document things, before it stopped working.
 I just wanted to get this page online, so others could see what applying a little BTN can accomplish! ;)

 Schematic!
 (V1.0)